Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • oxygen therapy.

-Methods of therapy are prescribed only after the source of the development of the pathology is identified.
-If there is a violation of the blood circulation of the lower extremities, then the patient needs to use drug therapy.
-The doctor prescribes drugs to improve vascular tone and capillary structure.
-To cope with such goals, such drugs can:
+Therapy methods are prescribed only after the source of the pathology has been identified.
+If circulatory disorders of the lower extremities occur, the patient needs to use drug therapy.
+The doctor prescribes medications to improve vascular tone and capillary structure.
+The following medications can cope with such goals:

 • venotonics;